 Employees are encouraged to wear clothing that will add dignity to the educational profession, will present an image consistent with their job responsibilities, and will not interfere with the learning process.
 Accordingly, all employees shall adhere to the following standards of dress:

 Clothing and jewelry must be safe and appropriate to the educational environment.
 All clothing must be clean and in good repair .
-Slits or tears in pants or other articles of clothing are not permitted except for modest slits in women’s dresses or skirts that are no higher than three (3) inches above the knee.
+Slits or tears in pants or other articles of clothing are not permitted except for modest slits in dresses or skirts that are no higher than three (3) inches above the knee.

 Head coverings, including hats of any kind, except those worn for religious or safety reasons, are not to be worn inside school buildings including assemblies, classrooms, labs and offices.
 Hats may be worn outside for sun protection.
 All hats are to be removed upon entering school buildings.
 For exceptions to this policy, prior approval must be granted by the Director of Finance & Operations.